 Welcome to the Barefoot Times Series

 Join the Collins family and friends on their journey across worlds and galaxies, confronting ancient foes as they unravel the mysteries of the universe.
-But be warned; all's not as it seems, for truth is so often in the eye of the beholder and the distinction between hero and villain can be as nebulous as smoke.
+Discovering the key to faster-than-light travel, they encounter other civilisations inhabiting the cosmos and the dark secrets they hide.
+But be warned; all's not as it seems, for truth so often is in the eye of the beholder and the distinction between hero and villain can be as nebulous as smoke.

 Click on the covers below for information on each book

 The first five novels are

 Plight of the Tivinel is also available from Amazon.

 Praise for the series